Plan Your Visit

 First Tuesdays - 25% Off

-In observance of The Sixth Floor Museum’s 25th anniversary this year, Museum admission on the First Tuesday of every month is 25% off.
-Take advantage of this special offer on: March 4, April 1, May 6, June 3, July 1, August 5, September 2, October 7, November 4, and December 2.
+In observance of The Sixth Floor Museum’s 25th anniversary this year, all Texas residents receive 25% off admission on the First Tuesday of every month.
+Take advantage of this special offer on: July 1, August 5, September 2, October 7, November 4, and December 2.
+Just show your Texas ID at the Ticket Sales desk to receive the discount.

 *Cannot be combined with any other offer; not valid for school or group visits.